SkymindIO/skil-java/README.md

 # SKIL: Deep learning model lifecycle management for humans

+## WARNING: This project is still pre-release and needs more testing.

 ## Java client for Skymind's intelligence layer (SKIL)

 SKIL is an end-to-end deep learning platform.
 Think of it as a unified front-end for your deep learning training and deployment process.
 SKIL supports many popular deep learning libraries, such as Keras, TensorFlow and Deeplearning4J.
 SKIL increases time-to-value of your AI applications by closing the common gap between experiments and production - bringing models to production fast and keeping them there.
 SKIL effectively acts as middleware for your AI applications and solves a range of common _production_ problems, namely: